Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

 After Covid-19 shook up the food and drink industry in 2020, what’s on the menu for 2021?
 We spoke to food and drink wholesalers, distributors and retailers to find out.

-Recessionary food trends will be kicking in next year as the UK enters “the second dip of a double dip recession,” explains Paul Hargreaves, chief executive of Cotswold Fayre, and that means consumers will be seeking out little ways to treat themselves.
+Recessionary food trends will be kicking in over 2021 as the UK enters “the second dip of a double dip recession,” explains Paul Hargreaves, chief executive of Cotswold Fayre, and that means consumers will be seeking out little ways to treat themselves.

 “When times are tough, confectionery and chocolate products perform incredibly well, acting as comforting treats at home.
 Patisserie and small luxuries will also be at the top of everyone’s shopping list for the foreseeable,” he says.

 A survey of members of the Craft Bakers Association backs this trend, with more than two in five bakers predicting that consumers will be seeking out indulgent products in 2021.

 Henry Amar and Rob Amar, chair and MD of RH Amar, agree that the speciality food industry will thrive even as tough economic times continue.
 “There is no doubt that 2021 will be a tough year, with household incomes squeezed and high levels of unemployment.
 As consumers give up the expensive purchases (the new car for example), they console themselves by spending money on food treats.

 “This is already happening, as we see from sales of our extensive COOKS&CO selection of around 100 fine foods, where sales to the speciality sector so far this year are up by 84% with Christmas still to come,” they said.
 Whole Foods Market’s Trends Council also predicts that consumers will be looking to move beyond the basics.
 “With more time in the kitchen, home chefs are looking for hot, new takes on pantry staples.
 Pasta, sauces, spices - the basics will never be boring again.”